 Staring at the arboreal splendor, Angela flashed on several pleasant childhood memories.
 It was like coming home, as most of Sendatius Minor was remarkably similar to the northeastern forest parks of Earth's North American continent.
-Matthews found herself planning a little retirement home of her own here when Doctor Sterling intruded on her daydream.
+Matthews found herself planning a little retirement home of her own when Doctor Sterling intruded on her daydream.

-Angela mentally put her spots back on her collar, and turned to her old friend.
+Angela mentally put her spots back on her collar and turned to her old friend.
 "Yes Doctor, you have something?"
 If Kate was experiencing the same déja vu, it certainly didn't show.

 "Well, sort of," Dr. Sterling hedged.
 "I've discovered some blood spatters on several of these larger rocks."

 Sterling led the captain across the open, slightly muddy field to the find.
 A number of large, flat sections of rock defined the clearing's perimeter.
-Angela assumed these had been pulled from the ground in the blast area, and placed around the clearing to prevent the forest from reclaiming the open soil.
+Angela assumed they had been pulled from the ground in the blast area, and placed around the clearing to prevent the forest from reclaiming the open soil.
 Some of the slabs on the perimeter were nearly a half-meter thick and big as shuttlecraft, and made an excellent barricade.
 The two officers stopped at one of these, not far from the mouth of the cave.